ixa-ehu/ixa-pipe-nerc/README.md

   well in Apache OpenNLP CLI.
 + **baseline features**: it implements local, language independent features.
 These features generate reasonably accurate and very fast models.
-+ **dictlbj features**: baseline features with additional dictionary-based features as implemented by Ratinov and Roth (2009).
++ **dictionary features**: baseline features with additional dictionary-based features as implemented by Ratinov and Roth (2009).
 Design Challenges and Misconceptions in Named Entity Recognition.
 In CoNLL.
-These models are more accurate but much slower than the opennlp and baseline models; **only for English**.
+These models are more accurate but slower than the opennlp and baseline models; you need dictionaries formatted:
+  Named Entity Token\tabNamed Entity class\newline.
+It is possible to obtain these dictionaries from Ratinov and Roth(2009) but **only for English**.

 * **English Models**: we offer a variety of Perceptron based models (Collins 2002):

   + **CoNLL 2003 models** trained on train and dev sets and evaluated on test set.
     + CoNLL opennlp features: **en-nerc-perceptron-opennlp-c0-b3-testa.bin**: F1 83.80
     + CoNLL baseline features: **en-nerc-perceptron-baseline-c0-b3.testa.bin**: F1 84.53
-    + CoNLL dictlbj features: **en-nerc-perceptron-dictlbj-c0-b3.testa.bin**: F1 87.20
+    + CoNLL dict features: **en-nerc-perceptron-dict-c0-b3-conll03-testa.bin**: F1 87.20

  + **Ontonotes 4.0**:
     + Trained on the **full corpus** with the **18 NE types**, suitable **for production use**.
       + Ontonotes 18 NE types opennlp features: **en-nerc-perceptron-opennlp-c0-b3-ontonotes-4.0.bin**
       + Ontonotes 18 NE types baseline features: **en-nerc-perceptron-baseline-c0-b3-ontonotes-4.0.bin**
-      + Ontonotes 18 NE types dictlbj features: **en-nerc-perceptron-dictlbj-c0-b3-ontonotes-4.0.bin**
     + **Using 5K sentences at random for testset** from the corpus and leaving the rest (90K aprox) for training.
       + Ontonotes CoNLL 4 NE types opennlp features: **en-nerc-perceptron-ontonotes-4.0-4-types-opennlp-c0-b3.bin**: F1 86.04